nselem/corason/README.md

 ###### Important step:
-Log out from your ubuntu session (restart the machine)  and get back in into your user session before the next step You may need to restart your computer, not just log out yor session in order to changes to take effect.
+Log out from your ubuntu session (restart the machine)  and get back in into your user session before the next step You may need to restart your computer, not just log out your session in order to changes to take effect.

 Test your docker engine with:
 `$ docker run hello-world`